 The interest rate assumption (also called the investment return or discount rate) is the most impactful assumption affecting the required State contribution amount.
 This assumption is used to value liabilities for funding purposes.
 The retirement systems use varying interest rate assumptions.
 Exhibit 1-2 shows the interest rate assumptions for each of the six retirement systems.
-As can be seen in the exhibit, the interest rate assumption was lowered by two of the systems for the 2018 actuarial valuations.
+As can be seen in the exhibit, the interest rate assumption was lowered by three of the systems for the 2019 actuarial valuations.

-Exhibit 1-2 INTEREST RATE ASSUMPTIONS June 30, 2018 Valuation System Interest Rate Notes Teachers' Retirement System 7.00% Lowered from 7.50% for the June 30, 2016 actuarial valuation State Universities Retirement System 6.75% Lowered from 7.25% for the June 30, 2018 actuarial valuation State Employees' Retirement System 7.00% Lowered from 7.25% for the June 30, 2016 actuarial valuation Judges' Retirement System 6.75% Lowered from 7.00% for the June 30, 2016 actuarial valuation General Assembly Retirement System 6.75% Lowered from 7.00% for the June 30, 2016 actuarial valuation Chicago Teachers' Pension Fund 7.00% Lowered from 7.25% for the June 30, 2018 actuarial valuation Source: Retirement system actuarial reports. •
+Exhibit 1-2 INTEREST RATE ASSUMPTIONS June 30, 2019 Valuation System Interest Rate Notes Teachers' Retirement System 7.00% Lowered from 7.50% for the June 30, 2016 actuarial valuation State Universities Retirement System 6.75% Lowered from 7.25% for the June 30, 2018 actuarial valuation State Employees' Retirement System 6.75% Lowered from 7.00% for the June 30, 2019 actuarial valuation Judges' Retirement System 6.50% Lowered from 6.75% for the June 30, 2019 actuarial valuation General Assembly Retirement System 6.50% Lowered from 6.75% for the June 30, 2019 actuarial valuation Chicago Teachers' Pension Fund 7.00% Lowered from 7.25% for the June 30, 2018 actuarial valuation Source: Retirement system actuarial reports.

 Cheiron concluded that the interest rate assumptions for the six systems were reasonable.
 The actuary for TRS recommended lowering the interest rate assumption from 7.00% to 6.75%.
 However, the Board did not lower the assumption.
-Cheiron concurred with TRS's actuary's recommendation to lower the interest rate assumption but also concluded that the use of 7.00% was reasonable.
+Cheiron concurred with TRS' actuary's recommendation to lower the interest rate assumption but also concluded that the use of 7.00% was reasonable.

 As it did in last year's report, Cheiron again recommended that the Boards annually review the economic assumptions (interest rate and inflation) prior to commencing the valuation work and adjust assumptions accordingly.
-All of the systems complied with this recommendation prior to conducting the 2018 actuarial valuations.
+All of the systems except SURS complied with this recommendation prior to conducting the 2019 actuarial valuations.

-Cheiron noted that the systems are, or will be, experiencing negative cash flows which may impact the interest rate returns that are realized.
+Cheiron noted that the systems are experiencing negative cash flows, which may impact the interest rate returns that are realized.
 Negative cash flow is measured as contributions less benefits and expenses.
-TRS, SURS, GARS, and CTPF are experiencing negative cash flows while SERS and JRS are projected to begin having negative cash flows in the near future.
 Negative cash flows result in actuarial returns (i.e., "dollar weighted" returns) being less than "time weighted" returns.

 Cheiron also noted that declining interest rates have forced pension plans to either reduce their discount rates, increase their exposure to investment risk, or some combination of the two.
-For example, in 2001 the yield on ten-year Treasury bonds (a proxy for a risk free investment) was 5.3%.
-To achieve an assumed return of 8.0%, a system's investments had to outperform the yield on the ten-year Treasury by 2.7%.
-As of June 30, 2018, the yield on the ten-year Treasury is now 2.9%, and to achieve an assumed return of 6.75%, a system's investments need to exceed the ten-year Treasury yield by 3.85%.
-So, even though, in this example, a system reduced its assumption by 125 basis points, it still has to take more investment risk in 2018 to meet its assumption than it did in 2001.
+For example, in 2001 the yield on 10-year Treasury bonds (a proxy for a risk free investment) was 5.3%.
+To achieve an assumed return of 8.0%, a system's investments had to outperform the yield on the 10-year Treasury by 2.7%.
+As of June 30, 2019, the yield on the 10-year Treasury is now 2.1%, and to achieve an assumed return of 6.5%, a system's investments need to exceed the 10-year Treasury yield by 4.4%.
+So, even though, in this example, a system reduced its assumption by 150 basis points, it still has to take more investment risk in 2019 to meet its assumption than it did in 2001.

 Cheiron discussed the nationwide movement among pension plans to lower the interest rate assumption.
-The National Association of State Retirement Administrators (NASRA) conducts the Public Fund Survey, which is an online compendium of key characteristics covering 128 public pension plans.
-Exhibit 1-3 shows the change in the interest rate assumptions, since the inception of the Public Fund Survey in 2001, for 128 public pension plans.
+The National Association of State Retirement Administrators (NASRA) conducts the Public Fund Survey, which is an online compendium of key characteristics covering 130 public pension plans.
+Exhibit 1-3 shows the change in the interest rate assumptions, since the inception of the Public Fund Survey in 2001, for 130 public pension plans.